From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Estimation

-\item At fixed points of the original system, the function goes to zero with the same properties as $f$ at that point (e.g. $\mu$-Lipschitz or $C^\infty$, same Lyapunov-Exponents etc.) because within a small enough environment of the fixed point $ \| F(\y) \| \ll \epsilon$ holds, thus
+This implies that the function $\tilde F$ goes to zero at fixed points of the original system with the same properties as $f$ at these points (e.g. $\mu$-Lipschitz or $C^\infty$, same Lyapunov-Exponents etc.). \end{enumerate}